AutoUpdatingBSoD/LinkCheckNGrab/README.md

               - You will have to edit the code to get it working the way you
                 want.
 You should just have to edit the URL variable(s),
                 however.
-This can easily be set up in the linux bash script.
+This can easily be set up in the Linux bash script.
 --------------------------------------------------------------------------------